fonnesbeck/git_tutorial/PITCHME.md

 ```

+Note:
-^ Putting these files under version control would be a waste of disk space.
+ Putting these files under version control would be a waste of disk space.
 What's worse,
 having them all listed could distract us from changes that actually matter,
 so let's tell Git to ignore them.